 More experienced surfers will want to check out the break at 64th Avenue in Myrtle Beach.
 Fast, powerful right and lefts with a swell size ranging from three to five feet make this one of the best surf spots in South Carolina.

+55+ surfers are in heaven in this SC coastal town.
 Located about 22 miles south of Myrtle Beach is Litchfield Beach.
 This classic beach break has a small sandbar about 200 feet out and is a fun spot for beginning surfers.
 Featuring both right and left waves three feet or less in size, Litchfield Beach can produce small hollow tubes on windy days.
 With a laid-back atmosphere and uncrowded waves, this is a great South Carolina surfing destination.